haade-administrator/haade-addons/README.md

 Add the repository URL under **Supervisor → Add-on store → ⋮ → Manage add-on repositories**:

     https://github.com/haade-administrator/haade-addons

+## What is frp?

+frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the Internet.
+As of now, it supports **TCP** and **UDP**, as well as **HTTP** and **HTTPS** protocols, where requests can be forwarded to internal services by domain name.

+frp also has a P2P connect mode.

 Addons for hassio maintained by HAADE